 The batter for this vegan pumpkin bread is thick!
 So don’t be surprised and think I left out some crucial ingredients!
 It’s a bit heavy to stir it properly and I’ll admit I handed the mixing bowl to Jaye and told him to do it!

 It does come together though and the final result is beautifully moist.

-Keep it stored in an airtight container.
-At room temperature it will stay fresh and delicious for a few days or keep it in the fridge where it will stay good for up to a week.
+Keep it stored in an airtight container at room temperature and it will stay fresh and delicious for a few (3-4) days.
+It can also be stored in an airtight container in the fridge for up to a week.